The Deserter (1933 film)

 The Deserter (Дезертир, Dezertir) is a 1933 Soviet drama film directed by Vsevolod Pudovkin.
 It was his first sound picture.

 Plot

-Karl Renn, a Hamburg shipyard worker, is a member of the Communist Party of Germany and is commissioned by the USSR to organize a general strike and exert pressure on employers.
+Karl Renn, a Hamburg shipyard worker, is a member of the Communist Party of Germany and is commissioned by the Soviet Union to organize a general strike and exert pressure on employers.
 When the strike comes, several fights take place with the police.
 After a month of strike, many workers are already so exhausted that they become strike-breakers.
 There arises an armed conflict that even Karl's wife goes to; but he stays at home because of his cowardice.
 Nevertheless, as a delegate of the party, he is sent together with four comrades to a meeting in the Soviet Union.
 He stays there, works in a blast furnace and is enthusiastic about the communist system.
 After a few weeks the news reaches him that his Party Chief in Hamburg had been slain.
 He then travels back to Germany to continue the struggle of the workers.